rafalbromirski/ckeditor-moono-theme/README.md

 This repository includes new UI color, icons (+hidpi) and CSS files.

-If you want to adjust moono theme, you have to switch to **source** branch.
+If you want to adjust moono theme, you have to switch to the `source` branch.

 ###How to install
 1. Clone / Download this repository and copy `moono-dark` into `ckeditor/skins`